zarusz/Training_IoT/README.md

 #### 06_RemoteControl_JSON_Device

 [ArduinoJson](https://github.com/bblanchon/ArduinoJson) is a popular JSON serialization library.
+This will make working with JSON easy.

 PlatformIO provides a way to install 3rd party libraries.
 This is how you find and install a library into your project: